yenchiah/data-science-book-uva/syllabus.md

 The course groups are automatically assigned.
 If you need to change groups, please refer to the instruction in the [course registration document](https://student.uva.nl/en/topics/course-registration) to submit a request using the GLASS system.

+The course study groups (the ones with letters for your seminars, such as “Group A”) are automatically assigned.
+Before the course starts, if you need to change the study groups (e.g., to move to a different seminar time), you need to follow the GLASS system's rules.
+Please refer to the instruction in the [course registration document](https://student.uva.nl/en/topics/course-registration) to submit a request using the GLASS system.

+After the course starts, you can still request group changes.
+The general rule is that you need to find someone who is willing to switch groups with you.
+Then, both of you need to send a message on Canvas or by email to the course coordinator to confirm your willingness to switch groups.
+People who follow this rule will receive higher priority in the group change.

+You can also contact the course coordinator to change groups without finding a person who is willing to switch groups with you, and we will do our best to accommodate your needs.
+People who go this route will receive lower priority.

+{: .important }
+> We cannot guarantee a successful group change in all the above cases (either following the general rule or just submitting preferences), as the teaching team needs to balance the workload among teaching assistants.

 ## Course Attendance

-I do not track the attendance of this course (e.g., lectures, seminars) and expect students to follow their own learning progress.
+This course will not track attendance (e.g., lectures, seminars).
+We expect students to follow their own learning progress.
-You do not need to notify me in case of absence.
+You do not need to notify the teaching team and the TAs in case of absence.

 ## Fraud and Plagiarism